What is an Individual Study Plan (ISP)?

 Features of the ISP-system

-- Sends an automatically generated reminder to the doctoral student and principal supervisor when it is time for the annual review and update
+- Automatically generated reminders to the doctoral student and principal supervisor when it is time for the annual follow-up

 - Includes a message log where users inform each other about edits or tasks in the ISP